goal: to serve at least three families per year

 the Moedt family (Kingston)

-“Home is a place where we can be ourselves…a place where Tori can dance and play her music and be just a kid,” Kaye Moedt shared.
+“Home is a place where we can be ourselves…a place where my daughter can dance and play her music and be just a kid,” Kaye Moedt shared.

 The Moedt family is one of the Good Shepherd Legacy partner families.
 Building for Phase 1 is taking place from Nov 2017 to Jan 2018.